advenk/enakzi/README.md

 npm start
 ```

-The web application will be available at http://localhost:3000
+The app will be available at http://localhost:3000

 ## Configuration